This post is also available in: Español (Spanish)

 The types of knee injuries are overuse injuries, sprains and strains, ligament tears in the ACL or PCL, fractures, and kneecap dislocation more common in 13-18 year old girls.

 A sprain or strain is an injury to the ligaments and tendons that connect and support the kneecap.
+The tendons can either twist or pull, hyper-extend or even go beyond their intended radius depending on the force that a collision occurs between vehicles.

 A fracture of the kneecap can occur in the lower portion of the femur or upper part of the tibia or fibula.
 These types of serious injuries are most commonly caused by abnormal force such as falling on the knee or a severe twisting motion or when the knee hits an object very hard like the car in a car accident.